 The Home Office Deduction

 Will a home office deduction trigger an audit?
 The answer is generally "no." Changes in the rules in the late 1990s made it easier for people who work out of their homes to qualify for these write-offs.
+And begriming with 2013 tax returns (filed in 2014), the IRS has begun a simplified option for claiming the deduction.
 So if you qualify, by all means, take it.

 NOTE: If you use TurboTax software to prepare your taxes, we'll ask you a few simple questions to see if you qualify, then calculate this deduction for you.